danielabrahamgit/toeplitz_subspace/README.md

 # Subspace Reconstruction With Toeplitz Embedding
 This repository will show some examples of how to perform subspace reconstructions with toeplitz embedding.
 We demonstrate two separate implimenations, one in Pytorch and one in Sigpy.

+To better explian the code, we attach a small [theory pdf](./theory.pdf).
+If there are any remaining questions, please reach out to:
+- abrahamd@stanford.edu
+- markn1@stanford.edu

 ## In-Vivo MRF Data Example (Sigpy)
  Here we use in-vivo MRF data, and then perform a subspace reconstruction with and without the toeplitz embedding.
 Make sure to download the data here https://drive.google.com/drive/folders/12IiApk8485EnmA0oe9doif9dg1oOxFOL?usp=share_link.